near-nes/sound_localization_model/README.md

 ---

 ## Plots
-Jupyter Notebooks to replicate the figures from the paper are included in this repository.
+Jupyter Notebooks to replicate the figures from the paper are included in `src/plot` repository.